Justin-DynamicD/packer-windows-vsphere/scripts/README.md

 # File Contents

-Scripts in this folder run OS customizations with some inital grouping.
+Scripts in this folder run OS customizations with some initial grouping.
 Tweak away.

 ## cleanup.ps1